AndrikSeeger/VehicleTradingSystem_POSTGRES/README.md

 * **Are additional features available in the future?**

     There are some experimental features like remote access which currently aren't published.
-A new version of the <a href="https://github.com/AndrikSeeger/VehicleTradingSystem_POSTGRES" target="_blank">Postgres-version</a> featuring those functionalities is planned.
+A new version featuring those functionalities is planned.
 Please contact me for further information.